ComposableFi/composable/docs/docs/products/pablo-overview.md

 Pablo will focus on achieving strong liquidity for Substrate-native assets on our Kusama and Polkadot parachains, and then continue to evolve as future infrastructure such as our Substrate <<!--\-->>IBC bridge — Centauri, goes live.
-Therefore, Pablo is positioned not only to capture liquidity from the DotSama ecosystem but also to become a cross-chain hub that can natively tap into liquidity from IBC and EVM enabled blockchains.
+Therefore, Pablo is positioned not only to capture liquidity from the DotSama ecosystem but also to become a cross-chain hub that can natively tap into liquidity from IBC-enabled blockchains.

 Pablo will kickstart the Composable DeFi ecosystem and act as a catalyst for our broader cross-chain vision.